hsc-research/tutorial_genus/README.md

 Are you saving power by using RVT cells?
 How much?
 Write down all the design characteristics after you switched to RVT cells.

 ### So what library should a designer use?
 In general, we provide the synthesis tools with all flavors of standard cells available in a library and let the tools mix and match.
 For critical paths, the tool will prefer LVT cells (faster and power hungry).
-For slow paths, the tool will prefer RVT cells (slower but power efficient).
+For slow paths, the tool will prefer HVT cells (slower but power efficient).

 # Task 10 - Don't use statements
 In some really specific cases, we might want to tell the synthesis tool not to use a few standard cells.
 For instance, some cells might be really hard to route and are giving us a headache in physical synthesis.
 We can go ahead and tell the tool `set_dont_use problematic_cell`.
 In another scenario, we might have developed specific cells of our own and we want to prevent the tool from using the regular ones available in the library.
 This usually causes a small penalty.
 So let's evaluate this penalty.